teozern1/tp/docs/UserGuide.md

 Example: `removeTutorial c12 CS2103T`

 ### Gives a specific user a given status: `changeStatus`
 Changes the status of the user at the specified INDEX for a given module, whether they are a professor, teaching assistant, user or none, a placeholder value.
 The index refers to the index number shown in the displayed user list.
 It must be a positive integer.
 The letter represents the status to change the user to: “p” for professor, “t” for TA, “s” for student and “n” for none.

 Format: `changeStatus INDEX MODULE (LETTER: p/t/s/n)`

 Example: `changeStatus 2 CS2103T t`

+### Adds a student to current Tutorial: `addStudent`
+Add a new student to the current tutorial’s student list Fails if the student is null.
+Fails and gives an error message if the student already has a tutorial.

+Format: `addStudent STUDENT_NUMBER`

+Example: `addStudent A0203032J`

+### Removes a student from current Tutorial: `removeStudent`
+Remove a new student to the current tutorial’s student list.
+Fails if the student is null.
+Fails if the student is not in the list.

+Format: `removeStudent STUDENT_NUMBER`

+Example: `removeStudent A0203032J`

+### Edit the name of the current Tutorial: `editName`
+Edit the name of the current Tutorial.
+Fails if NEW_NAME is in invalid format.

+Format: `editName NEW_NAME`

+Example: `editName T12`

+### Edit the time of the current Tutorial: `editTime`
+Will replace the old time with the new time.
+Will be assigned to field “time” if it is not initialised.
+Fails if NEW_TIME is in invalid format.

+Format: `editTime NEW_TIME`

+Example: `editTime Wed`

 --------------------------------------------------------------------------------------------------------------------